df-wg/graphql-test-server/README.md

 # GraphQL Test Server

+This project is a sample project, showing how to run the cosmos router with multiple GraphQL servers.

-This project is a simple GraphQL server built using Go and `gqlgen`.
+The main server (in `user_server`) is a simple GraphQL server built using Go and `gqlgen`.
 It provides an API to manage users with the following fields:
 - `id`: Unique identifier for the user.
 - `email`: The user's email address.
 - `first_name`: The user's first name.
 - `last_name`: The user's last name.
 - `full_name`: A computed field that concatenates the first name and last name.

+The second server (in `user_age_server`) is a super simple GraphQL server that extends the model by adding `age`

+The third directory (`cosmos_router`) contains the router configuration for running the server

 ## Features
 - **Query Users**: Fetch a list of users with optional filtering by first name and ordering by email.
 - **Create User**: Add a new user to the list.
 - **Delete User**: Remove a user by their ID.